Lonceg/Apriori-Association-rules/README.md

 Association rules can be in short described as situation where for example occurance of one even leads to occurence of another even within the dataset.

+These are mostly used for analyzing cusomer behaviour and store offer management.

 More upon this here: https://en.wikipedia.org/wiki/Association_rule_learning#:~:text=Support%20is%20the%20evidence%20of,Confidence%20and%20the%20actual%20Confidence.

 As an example that could be when a customer buys one product in a store, he is likely to buy another product in tandem.